charleschae12/The-Collectors/README.md

 Junseob Kim
 Bill Wang

-## Installing Dependencies - Programs
+## How to set up development environment

-# Installing Python
+### Installing Python
-1. Install latest Python at https://www.python.org/downloads/
+1. Download and install latest Python at https://www.python.org/downloads/
 2. When installing, make sure that:
     - Python.exe is added to PATH
     - pip is also installed

+### Installing MongoDB
+1. Download and install latest MongoDB Compass at https://www.mongodb.com/products/compass
+2. When connection